abeelen/kidsdata/CONTRIBUTING.md

 ### Write Documentation

-KissData could always use more documentation, whether as part of the official KissData docs, in docstrings, or even on the web in blog posts, articles, and such.
+Kidsdata could always use more documentation, whether as part of the official Kidsdata docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback